Supporting your care team through diagnosis

-A computerized tomography (CT) scan is a diagnostic imaging procedure that uses a combination of x-rays and computer technology to produce detailed, three-dimensional images.
-CT scans of internal organs, bone, soft tissue and blood vessels provide greater clarity than conventional X-ray exams.
+A computed tomography (CT) scan is a diagnostic imaging procedure.
+CT combines X-rays and computer technology to produce detailed, 3-D images.
+CT scans of internal organs, bone, soft tissue and blood vessels provide greater clarity than conventional X-rays.

 Before Your CT Scan

-- Please continue to take any usual medications the day of the exam.
+- Continue to take your usual medications the day of the exam.

-- Do not eat any solid foods for at least three hours before the exam.
-Drinking clear liquids is acceptable and encouraged.
+- Don’t eat any solid foods for at least three hours before the exam.
+You should continue to drink clear liquids.

-- Depending on the type of exam, please arrive one to one and a half hours before the scan to allow time for preparation.
+- Depending on the type of exam, please arrive 60–90 minutes before the scan to allow time for preparation.
+Your scheduler will tell you when to arrive.

 After Your CT Scan

-- A radiologist will review the results and discuss them with your doctor.
+A radiologist reviews the results and discusses them with your doctor.
 Your doctor will explain the results to you.